 This course introduces the theory and operation of the modern multi-camera television studio and control equipment for broadcast and online content.
 It covers types of programming and phases of production, including conception of ideas, script analysis, directing, blocking, lighting, sets, sound, graphics, and hands-on operation of equipment.
 Students will participate in newscasts and the creation of studio-based live talk-show productions, and produce public service announcements.
+3/2/0 Course fee charged

-ETV 102 TV Production (Field) 4 cr.
+ETV 102 TV Production (Field)